My Account

 Germany

-Ok, it is a former Electoral Palatinate residential town.
-It is the second largest city in Baden-Württemberg and its port facilities are among the largest inland in Europe.
-Since the city was all but destroyed during the Second World War, it is not exactly considered the pearl of the country today.
-And yet it is worth a visit.
+This former Electoral Palatinate residential town is the second-largest city in Baden-Württemberg and its port facilities are among the largest inland in Europe.
+The city was all but destroyed during WWII, yet it is still worth a visit.
 Mannheim is young, also due to the students at the university and the State University of Music and Performing Arts.
-Incidentally, the city’s National Theatre hosted the premiere of Friedrich Schiller’s drama “Die Räuber” in 1782.
-Visitors are best advised to stroll along the main shopping street, called “Planken”, because wooden planks were once laid out there to get across the square on dry feet.
-The old town hall is a gem, and the largest synagogue in Germany is also worth seeing.
-The Jewish community was an integral part of Mannheim’s population from 1660 onwards.
-Today, a glass cube in the city commemorates the terrible deportation of the Jews during the Second World War.
-The 2,400 names of the Jews deported from the city are engraved on it.
+Visitors are advised to stroll along the main shopping street, called “Planken”, because wooden planks were once laid out there to get across the square on dry feet.
+The Old Town Hall is a gem, and the largest synagogue in Germany is also worth seeing.
+The Jewish community was an integral part of Mannheim’s population from 1660 onward.
+Today, a glass cube in the city commemorates the terrible deportation of the Jews during WWII.

 Speyer